miguelasd688/extrange-robot-sim/README.md

     xhost +local:root
     ```

-2. Open the repo root folder in a Dev Contaier in VScode
+2. Open the repo root folder in a Dev Container in VScode

 3. Test isaac sim works